 How Long Does the Intro Period Last?

 A credit card intro period doesn’t last forever.
 Eventually, you wil have to pay the regular interest rate for the credit card.
 Take into consideration how long you will pay the low rate.
 Some of the lowest rate cards have an intro period of as little as six months or 12 months.
-However, some cards, like the Capital One SmartLine Platinum MasterCard, have an intro rate that lasts three years.
+However, some cards may have an intro rate that lasts over a year.
 The interest rate is a little higher, but if you have a lot of debt, having the guarantee of a low rate for three years might be more beneficial in the long run than having 1.99% for 12 months and then having to pay the 17.99% regular rate for the rest of the time.
 Weigh the long-term impact.

 Balance Transfer Fee